Easy Vegan Veggie Sushi

 • Gallon-sized twist-tie plastic bag or plastic wrap- This helps keep your sushi mat clean and makes for easy cleanup.
 The bags can be ordered on Amazon.

 • Good knives- These help with all the veggie chopping.
 Sharp knives are always best but watch those fingers.
-To slice the sushi rolls wrapped in Nori, serrated knives work best.
+Serrated knives work best to slice the sushi rolls wrapped in Nori.

 • Baking sheet- This will act as a cooling pan for the rice to be poured into after it is cooked.